Course Curriculum

 Structure and Formula are Your Friend, Especially in Comedy: Beginning, midpoint, end, and act break one, act break 2 give you signposts around which to build your story.
 Each of them gives you an opportunity for humor.

 Don’t be afraid to suck.
 All writing is rewriting.
-Don’t be afraid to be bold.

 LESSON ELEVEN